exercism/python/exercises/practice/collatz-conjecture/.approaches/introduction.md

 In this approach we use a recursive function.
 A recursive function is a function that calls itself.
-The reason to why you want to use this approach is because it is more concise than the other approaches.
+The reason why you want to use this approach is because it is more concise than the other approaches.
 Since it doesn't need a counter variable.

-The reason to why you might not want to use this approach is that python has a limit on how many times a function can call itself.
+The reason why you might not want to use this approach is that python has a limit on how many times a function can call itself.
 This limit is 1000 times.

 ```python